moment/luxon/docs/install.md

 [This section is a bit of a placeholder because I know little about RN.
 So contributions welcome!]

-Luxon works in React Native but there's a catch.
-In RN the Intl API isn't there by default.
-Luxon works without Intl but a lot of its features work as you expect, especially regarding time zones and internationalization.
-You can use [this](https://github.com/SoftwareMansion/jsc-android-buildscripts).
+Luxon works in React Native.
+On Android, the Intl API isn't provided out of the box.
+Luxon works without Intl support but a lot of its features work as you expect, especially regarding time zones and internationalization.
+You can use the international variant of [jsc-android-buildscripts](https://github.com/SoftwareMansion/jsc-android-buildscripts) to Intl support.